boazbk/tcs/lec_14_PvsNP.md

 ## Can $\mathbf{P} \neq \mathbf{NP}$ be neither true nor false?

-The [Continuum Hypothesis](https://en.wikipedia.org/wiki/Continuum_hypothesis) is a conjecture made by Georg Cantor in 1878, positing the non-existence of a certain type of infinite cardinality.^[One way to phrase it is that for every infinite subset $S$ of the real numbers $\R$, either there is a one-to-one and onto function $f:S \rightarrow \R$ or there is a one-to-one and onto function $f:S \rightarrow \N$.]
+The [Continuum Hypothesis](https://en.wikipedia.org/wiki/Continuum_hypothesis) is a conjecture made by Georg Cantor in 1878, positing the non-existence of a certain type of infinite cardinality.
+(One way to phrase it is that for every infinite subset $S$ of the real numbers $\R$, either there is a one-to-one and onto function $f:S \rightarrow \R$ or there is a one-to-one and onto function $f:S \rightarrow \N$.)
 This was considered one of the most important open problems in set theory, and settling its truth or falseness was the first problem put forward by Hilbert in the 1900 address we mentioned before.
-However, using the theories developed by Gödel and Turing, in 1963 Paul Cohen proved that both the Continuum Hypothesis and its negation are consistent with the standard axioms of set theory (i.e., the Zermelo-Fraenkel axioms + the Axiom of choice, or  "ZFC" for short).^[Formally, what he proved is that if ZFC is consistent, then so is ZFC when we assume either the continuum hypothesis or its negation.]
+However, using the theories developed by Gödel and Turing, in 1963 Paul Cohen proved that both the Continuum Hypothesis and its negation are consistent with the standard axioms of set theory (i.e., the Zermelo-Fraenkel axioms + the Axiom of choice, or  "ZFC" for short).
+Formally, what he proved is that if ZFC is consistent, then so is ZFC when we assume either the continuum hypothesis or its negation.

 Today, many (though not all) mathematicians interpret this result as saying that the Continuum Hypothesis is neither true nor false, but rather is an axiomatic choice that we are free to make one way or the other.
 Could the same hold for $\mathbf{P} \neq \mathbf{NP}$?